JeromeJu/BCS-101/README.md

 This is a kickstart for the shared resources, any suggestions/ tips/ resources would be appreciated!

-Starting with the super useful link: https://sillycat.notion.site/sillycat/CS-Resources-42da2a5446734177bb68406d822b4ac0
+Thanks to John Lee, ttarting with the super useful link: https://sillycat.notion.site/sillycat/CS-Resources-42da2a5446734177bb68406d822b4ac0

 ## Sections to have in mind: